AnkitJha35/self-signed-certificate/README.md

      This field allows you to specify alternative names for the subject of the certificate.
 In this case, you are using the @alt_names section to define additional names.
      [alt_names]:

   This section defines alternative names (subject alternative names).
-Here, you have specified DNS.1 = localhost, indicating that localhost is a valid alternative DNS name for the          subject.This configuration suggests that the certificate is intended for use with a service running on localhost.
+Here, we have specified DNS.1 = localhost, indicating that localhost is a valid alternative DNS name for the           subject.This configuration suggests that the certificate is intended for use with a service running on localhost.
 The SAN field is particularly useful when you want the certificate to    be valid for multiple domain names or IP addresses.

-7. Generate SSL certificate With self signed CA openssl x509 -req -in server.csr -CA rootCA.crt -CAkey rootCA.key -CAcreateserial -out server.crt -days 365 -sha256 -extfile cert.conf
+5. Generate SSL certificate With self signed CA
+   -> openssl x509 -req -in server.csr -CA rootCA.crt -CAkey rootCA.key -CAcreateserial -out server.crt -days 365 -sha256 -extfile cert.conf

+# Conversions
+Convert crt to pem
+  -> openssl x509 -outform pem -in rootCA.crt -out rootCA.pem

+Convert crt to der
+  -> openssl x509 -in rootCA.crt -out rootCA.der -outform DER

+Convert pem to crt
+  -> openssl x509 -in rootCA.pem -inform PEM -out rootCA.crt

+Convert pem to der
+  -> openssl x509 -outform der -in rootCA.pem -out rootCA.der

+Combine Certificate and Private Key into a PKCS12 Keystore:
+  -> openssl pkcs12 -export -out server.p12 -inkey server.key -in server.crt

+# Configure Spring Boot Application
+  server.port=8443
+  server.ssl.key-store-type=PKCS12
+  server.ssl.key-store= <server.p12 file-location/server.p12>
+  server.ssl.key-store-password= <your-export-password>
+  server.ssl.key-alias=1  # This is usually the default alias for the first key in the keystore